Texas County ranked third in turkey kill

-Figures show 317 birds have been bagged in the county.
-The breakdown shows 282 adult gobblers, 33 juveniles and two bearded hen killed.
+Figures indicate 372 birds have been bagged in the county.
+The breakdown shows 330 adult gobblers, 40 juveniles and two bearded hens killed.

 Post a comment as